KuramaSyu/GoToHell/README.md

 - [ ] separate repository for background pictures
 - [ ] fetch streak in .then to be sure that result is already set
 - [ ] add option button for accessing the modal in a short way
-- [ ] fix "Seconds Plank" even though minutes or hours are used.
-Make own function for creating this string
 - [ ] UI: move number description always below number, move tab selection left next to the content, to get more space
+- [ ] update TotalScoreDisplay to match AmountDisplay

 #### QoL

 - [ ] Show all multipliers in the settings